jneug/typst-finite/docs/manual.typ

 = FLACI support

 FINITE was heavily inspired by the online app #link("https://flaci.org", "FLACI").
 FLACI lets you build automata in a visual online app and export your creations as JSON files.
-FINITE can import theses files and render the result in your document.
+FINITE can import these files and render the result in your document.

 #warning-alert[FINITE currently only supports DEA and NEA automata.]